- What is a Health Retreat?

 When you reward your body by avoiding unhealthy food, you’ll return home feeling positive about yourself.

-That way you’re more likely to make long term, beneficial changes to your diet and lifestyle.
+That way you’re more likely to make long term, beneficial changes to your approach to nutrition and lifestyle choices.

 Not only this, a retreat offers the opportunity to spend time with like-minded people with similar goals.